nocoin-it/solo-pool/README.md

     -  default value is  localhost need to be updated to 0.0.0.0
  - Start only harvest service
    - chia start harvest

+# What you need to give to us
+To finalize the join please send us (info@nocoin.it) your farmer and pool key (no mnemonic)

 # Warning
 <b>Avoid to run farming  when you run remote harvest to avoid dual farming
 and incurring in ban</b>